yakshaving-art/alertsnitch/README.md

 ## How does it work

-1. You stand up one of these however you like (multi-arch docker images provided)
+1. You stand up one of these however you like (multi-arch Docker images provided)
 1. You setup AlertManager to point at it and propagate your alerts in.
 1. Every alert that gets triggered reaches your database.
 1. Profit.